ProductsWay/shichida-cards/README.md

 yarn install
 ```

-Sure, I've added a Usage section based on the provided `package.json` and guidelines.

 ## 🛠️ Usage

 The `shichida-cards` package is designed to be run in a specific sequence of scripts.
 These scripts are explained below.